hossein-zandinejad/16-Bit-CPU/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact us at zandinejad7.9@gmail.com.
+If you have any questions or suggestions, feel free to contact me at zandinejad7.9@gmail.com.